Euler's sum of powers conjecture

 In number theory, Euler's conjecture is a disproved conjecture related to Fermat's Last Theorem.
-It was proposed by Leonhard Euler in 1769.
+It was presented by Leonhard Euler in 1778 to the Academy of Sciences of St. Petersburg.
 It states that for all integers n and k greater than 1, if the sum of n many kth powers of positive integers is itself a kth power, then n is greater than or equal to k: